xmake-io/xmake-docs/about/sponsor.md

+# Sponsoring

-The xmake projects are personal open source projects, their development need your help.
+The Xmake projects are personal open-source projects, their development need your help.

-If you would like to support the development of xmake, welcome to donate to us.
+If you would like to support the development of Xmake, you are encouraged to donate!

 Feel free to contact us for more details on sponsorship.

 - [Contact us](https://xmake.io/#/about/contact)

+# Payment Methods

 ## Paypal